 “George is a teacher at heart,” said Paula Schmitz, All Saints’ pastoral assistant of liturgy and music.

-Meghan Tate, left, and Cameo Kaipainen reveal their completed portrait of St. Josephine Bakhita, patron saint of human trafficking victims.
+Meghan Tate, left, and Cameo Kaipainen reveal their portrait of St. Josephine Bakhita, patron saint of human trafficking victims.
 Tate, Kaipainen and Sophie Wetzel painted the portrait under the guidance of George Josten, right.
 Photo: Carmen Bryant

 For the St. Josephine portrait, Josten encouraged the teenagers to include the chains that once bound the saint in slavery.
 “We were mainly trying to get across her freedom from slavery, with her hands close to her heart, and chains on her hands,” said Cameo Kaipainen, a high school freshman who worked on the painting.